College Hall, Suite 108

 Capstone Project

-The Honors Capstone completes your Honors degree.
+The Honors Capstone is the culminating project that completes your Honors degree.
 The project is a prized academic milestone, signifying a great amount of research and organization of thought.
-While the project will serve as a remarkable personal achievement, it will also provide evidence—to graduate school admissions committees, scholarship review boards, and prospective employers—that you have the intellectual maturity to pursue independent academic endeavors.
+While the project will serve as a remarkable personal achievement, it will also provide evidence—to graduate school admissions committees, scholarship review boards, and prospective employers—that you have the capacity to pursue independent academic endeavors and present your findings.

 Each College/School determines which option(s) their students may select to fulfill the Honors Capstone requirement.
 Note: All students will produce a deliverable and showcase their Capstone project at the Honors Research Symposium (HRS) with a poster presentation.